-(B) (1) A map showing injection facilities related to the project, and piping and instrumentation diagram(s) for the injection facilities.
+(B) (1) A map showing injection facilities.

 (C) (2) Maximum anticipated surface injection pressure (pump pressure) and Statement of the anticipated project duration, anticipated daily rate of injection, (by well), and anticipated cumulative net volume of fluid to be injected.